tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Aggravated Prostitution: Defined under TN Code § 39–13–516, aggravated prostitution is the engagement in sexual activity as a business or as an inmate in a house of prostitution while being infected with HIV.
 Aggravated prostitution is a Class C felony involving the imprisonment of not more than three but less than 15 years with a possible fine of not more than $10,000.

 Rape of a Child: According to TN Code §39–13–522, the rape of a child is the engagement in penetrative sexual activity with a victim more than three years of age but less than 13 years of age.
-The rape of a child is a Class A felony, and the offender will face imprisonment of at least 15 years but less than 60 years.
+The rape of a child is a Class A felony, and the offender may face imprisonment of at least 15 years but less than 60 years.
 The jury may also fine the violator not more than $50,000.

 Promoting Travel for Prostitution: A person disregards the law set down in TN Code §39–13–533 if the individual offers or sells travel services through any means of transportation to facilitate prostitution in the state.
 The offense of promoting travel for prostitution is a Class D felony.
 The punishment for this offense is a minimum of two years but a maximum of 12 years in a state penitentiary and a possible fine of not more than $5,000.